-Human Coronaviruses are a family of viruses that commonly cause mild to moderate illness like the common cold.
-Almost everyone gets infected with one of these viruses at some point in their lives, and most of the time the illness lasts for a short amount of time.
+Human Coronaviruses are a family of viruses that usually cause illnesses like the common cold.
+Almost everyone gets one of these viruses at some point in their lives.
+Most of the time the illness only lasts for a short time.

 How to protect your family

 There is currently no vaccine to prevent COVID-19, but there are a few things you can do to keep your family healthy:

 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use

 hand sanitizer.
 Look for one that is 60% or higher alcohol-based.